Tomás Baravalle

-Tomás Baravalle (born 24 December 1990) is an Argentine-born rugby union player.
-Born at Rosario, he currently plays for American team Dallas Jackals in Major League Rugby (MLR).
+Tomás Baravalle (born 24 December 1990) is an Argentine rugby union player.
+Born and raised in Rosario, he currently plays for American team Dallas Jackals in Major League Rugby (MLR).
 His usual position is as at Hooker.

 He played for Italian team Benetton in Pro14 and United Rugby Championship from 2018 to 2022.

 After playing for Argentina Under 20 in 2010, from 2014 to 2015 Baravalle was named in the Argentina XV.